xlab-si/xopera-examples/cloud/azure/thumbnail-generator/README.md

 The file with inputs is later passed to xOpera at the beginning of the orchestration.

 ## Running with xOpera
-You can run xOpera resize service with `opera deploy -i inputs.yaml service.yaml`
+You can run xOpera resize service with `opera deploy -i inputs.yaml service.yaml` Run `opera undeploy` to un-deploy the solution.